foorhad/C-plus-plus/README.md

 # C++
-all practice problem hackerrak and codeforces.
+all practice problem hackrrank and codeforces.